 This article analyzes sovereign immunity and the extent the Texas Legislature waived sovereign immunity through enactment of the Texas Tort Claims Act (the "TCA" or "Act").
 The article begins by outlining the application and effect of common-law sovereign immunity.
-Next, the article analyzes various provisions of the Act, including the courts' interpretation of these provisions, focusing on: (1) sovereign immunity and tort liability of governmental entities at common law; (2) how sovereign immunity can be waived; (3) the waiver of sovereign immunity for tort liability under the Act; (4) the exclusions and defenses to liability under Act; (5) submission the of a premises-liability case to the jury; and (6) various miscellaneous issues that arise in tort suits against governmental entities.
+Next, the article analyzes various provisions of the Act, including the courts' interpretation of these provisions, focusing on: (1) sovereign immunity and tort liability of governmental entities at common law; (2) how sovereign immunity can be waived; (3) the waiver of sovereign immunity for tort liability under the Act; (4) the exclusions and defenses to liability submission of under the Act: (5) а premises-liability case to the jury; and (6) various miscellaneous issues that arise in tort suits against governmental entities.